 During a time when many of us are enjoy pantry foods, I wanted to update and refresh my sardines post and give it another round on the internet!
 Many of you know I am an unofficial spokesperson for sardines : ) This post will tell you all about sardines, including what nutrients they contain, sardine brands I like, and how to prepare them!

 Why are sardines so good for you?

-I truly believe they are one of the world’s healthiest foods because they contain three of the nutrients Americans are often deficient in: omega-3 fatty acids, calcium and vitamin D.
+I truly believe sardines are one of the world’s healthiest foods because they contain three of the nutrients Americans are often deficient in: omega-3 fatty acids, calcium, and vitamin D.

-Sardines (and herring) are great because they are:
+Sardines are great staple food because they are:

 - Inexpensive ($1 a tin for sardines packed in water, $4 or so for fancier kinds)